mercedes-benz/DnA/docs/Install.md

 **Note:**

-*For storing the secrets , go to vault service and enable the KV engine
+*For storing the secrets , go to vault service and enable the KV engine.

+*If you face any issue with helm installation, refer [FAQ](./FAQ.md)